Skip to main content

 • TypeScript: Node 18+ and Python 3.11+ on the host

-If your WABA numbers are spread across separate Meta Businesses, you’ll need separate webhooks and access tokens — the routing pattern below still works, you just maintain a token map keyed by phone_number_id.
+If your WABA numbers are spread across separate Meta Businesses, you’ll need separate webhooks and access tokens.
+The routing pattern below still works, you just maintain a token map keyed by phone_number_id.

 Install